teixeira2023/ProjetoGit/new-branch-file.md

 ******/Documents/GitHub/ProjetoGit (main)
-$ git checkout -b "nova ramificação"
+git checkout -b "nova ramificação"
 fatal: 'nova ramificação' is not a valid branch name
 ***(provavelmente por causa do espaço no nome)***

 ******/Documents/GitHub/ProjetoGit (main)
-$ git checkout -b "nome-da-branch"
+git checkout -b "nome-da-branch"
 Switched to a new branch 'nome-da-branch'
 ***(cria a nova branch e alterna para a nova criada)***

 ******/Documents/GitHub/ProjetoGit (nome-da-branch)
-$ git branch -M "new-branch"
+git branch -M "new-branch"
 ***(mudança de nome da branch)***

 ******/Documents/GitHub/ProjetoGit (new-branch)
-$ git add .
+git add .
 ***(adiciona os novos arquivos)***

 ******/Documents/GitHub/ProjetoGit (new-branch)
-$ git commit -m "new-branch"
+git commit -m "new-branch"
 [new-branch 362e408] new-branch
- Committer: Alan Donizeti Teixeira de Freitas <aldon@niradynamics.se>
+ Committer: Alan
 Your name and email address were configured automatically based on your username and hostname.
 Please check that they are accurate.
 You can suppress this message by setting them explicitly: